web-tool-kit/libwiz/README.md

 > **Note**: This feature is specifically for type generation (`--types`).
 For regular builds, `libwiz` already handles glob patterns through its own configuration system.

+> **Important**: libwiz automatically overwrites `outDir` and `rootDir` settings in your tsconfig.json for optimal type generation.
+This ensures proper file structure and prevents conflicts with your build configuration.

 #### Glob Pattern Examples

 **Brace Expansion:**